bches/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+For binary thresholding I used the derivative in the X direction as well as the saturation value, which required converting from RGB to HLS.
+The thresholding can be found in section 3.1 of the notebook.
+Here's an example of my output for this step.

 ![alt text][image3]